crcdng/livecoding_materials/tidal_setup.md

 ### Testing the Setup

 1. Start Supercollider.
 The bottom bar will change color a bit going green then yellow then green again.
-2. In VSCOde create a new file and save it as "hello.tidal"
+2. In VSCode, create a new file and save it as "hello.tidal"

 Enter this line into the file